Back to what we treat

 Panic attacks can create a racing heartbeat, make a person feel faint, dizzy or sick, and can cause shortness of breath or chest pain.
 They may feel like a heart attack, although panic attacks can’t cause heart attacks and they are not fatal.

-These are irrational and subjective fears that stops you living freely is known as a phobia.
-When a person can’t go about their everyday life because of these fears, or fear of panic attacks, they should seek help to manage their anxiety.
+These are irrational and subjective fears that stop you living freely.
+When a person can’t go about their daily life because of these fears, or fear of panic attacks, they should seek help to manage their anxiety.

-People can recover from trauma but some experiences, for reasons we don’t understand, are harder to recover from then others.
+People can recover from trauma but some experiences, for reasons we don’t understand, are harder to recover from than others.
 Post Traumatic Stress Disorder (PTSD) is an anxiety disorder that follows trauma.

 Complex PTSD is another anxiety disorder that is similar to PTSD.
 The difference is that alongside PTSD symptoms, people might also experience hopelessness and poor self-esteem, struggle to regulate their emotions, feel dissociated, or face suicidal thoughts.
 People might have cPTSD if they have been subjected to prolonged or multiple traumas.